 Juliet Davies MSc MBACP

 I have been practising as a Counsellor & Psychotherapist since 1994 and am a Senior Counsellor & Psychotherapist in the NHS.
-My experience has developed from working at various settings over the years such as, NHS Hospitals, Prisons and Forensic services, Universities and with children and young people at Childline.
+I have worked at various settings including, NHS Hospitals, Prisons and Forensic services, Universities and with children and young people at Childline.

-I am a British Association of Counselling & Psychotherapy (BACP) member, accredited with their voluntary professional register and adhere to their Ethical Framework.
+I am a member of British Association of Counselling & Psychotherapy (BACP), accredited with their voluntary professional register and adhere to their Ethical Framework.

-Before training in this area, my previous career was in the arts and media so I have a good understanding of the stressors and tension clients may experience working within creative agencies and corporate institutions.
+My previous career was in the Arts and Media so I have a good understanding of the stressors and tension clients may experience working within creative agencies and corporate institutions.

-Therapy may be turned to for all sorts of reasons and can be helpful when difficulties may feel too awkward or burdensome to share with family or friends.
-In therapy, difficulties can be fully and freely explored non-judgementally, perhaps reducing the pressure to edit oneself in a confidential space.
+Therapy may be turned to for all sorts of reasons and can be helpful when it feels too awkward or burdensome to share with family or friends.
+Difficulties may be fully and freely explored non-judgementally and confidentially, perhaps reducing the pressure to edit oneself.

-Clients bring all sorts of issues they are struggling with and some common difficulties include;
+Clients bring all sorts of difficulties they are struggling with to therapy and some of these include;

-- Anxiety; feeling uncertain, insecure and worrying about the future
+- Anxiety; feeling uncertain, insecure and worry about the future

-- Depression; low mood, feelings of poor self-worth, emptiness, sadness, hopelessness
+- Depression; low mood, feelings of low self-worth, emptiness, sadness, hopelessness

 - Frustration and anger